Why Do Masks Cause Acne? 1

 If you have dry skin, you moisturize it.
 If you have oily skin, watering it can seem counterintuitive.
 But moisture is the secret to healthy skin and is essential when wearing masks.

-You’ll especially need to add moisturizer if you’re using benzoyl peroxide or salicylic acid as part of your acne treatment.
+You’ll need to add moisturizer if you use benzoyl peroxide or salicylic acid as part of your acne treatment.
 Remember to skip formulations containing scents and oils or other comedogenic ingredients.

 Conventional COVID wisdom states that you should avoid touching your face with your fingers.
-Although that guidance is intended to prevent you from infecting yourself with the virus, it offers maskne-fighting benefits, too.
-By keeping your hands off your face, you will avoid transferring acne-causing bacteria onto your skin.
+Although that guidance is intended to prevent you from infecting yourself with the virus, it offers make-fighting benefits, too.
+Keeping your hands off your face will prevent transferring acne-causing bacteria onto your skin.

 Whatever you can do to keep your skin clean and moisturized will be beneficial, including not wearing makeup.
 You might even want to sleep on silk pillowcases to help retain moisture and shun bacteria.
-A better night’s sleep will enable your skin to repair itself as well.
+A better night’s sleep will also enable your skin to repair itself.

 Maskne is an unfortunate side effect of one of the best protection against COVID-19 transmission.
-However unpleasant maskne is, unlike COVID, it isn’t potentially deadly.
-That means shunning masks isn’t a viable approach to eliminating blemishes and irritation.
+However unpleasant the mask is, unlike COVID, it isn’t potentially deadly.
+That means shunning covers isn’t viable for eliminating blemishes and irritation.

 Fortunately, prescription and OTC acne treatments, moisturizers, and cleansers will help.
 Since it appears that masks may be around for the foreseeable future, don’t delay finding solutions that work for you.
-Mask up maskne-free, and don’t forget to smile … with your eyes.
+Mask mask-free, and don’t forget to smile … with your eyes.